 Of all the scents we tested, this Bath and Body Works option is the strongest one.
 It’s not overpowering in the can’t-breathe-Axe-body-spray kind of way, but it is strong and persistent.
 It has a kind of soap-y or men’s deodorant smell, like Irish Spring bar soap.
 I’d also call this the ideal level of hydration for a body lotion.
 It sank into my skin really quickly without leaving a greasy residue or feeling overly dry.
 My feet were soft and smelled like they were fresh out of the shower.

 Like other lotions on this list, it includes generic “fragrance.”
-But it also lists eucalyptus globulus leaf oil, spearmint leaf oil (which hasn’t been researched much regarding stress, though it has some other potential properties for Ecancer Medical Science “Antiemetic activity of volatile oil from Mentha spicata and Mentha × piperita in chemotherapy-induced nausea and vomiting” View Source undergoing chemotherapy), and clary oil (which was linked to Phytotherapy Research “Changes in 5-hydroxytryptamine and cortisol plasma levels in menopausal women after inhalation of clary sage oil” View Source in a small study) in its ingredients, along with other scents like cinnamal (a constituent of cinnamon).
+But it also lists eucalyptus globulus leaf oil, spearmint leaf oil (which hasn’t been researched much regarding stress, though it has some other potential properties for relieving nausea in cancer patients Ecancer Medical Science “Antiemetic activity of volatile oil from Mentha spicata and Mentha × piperita in chemotherapy-induced nausea and vomiting” View Source undergoing chemotherapy), and clary oil (which was linked to reduced levels of the stress hormone cortisol Phytotherapy Research “Changes in 5-hydroxytryptamine and cortisol plasma levels in menopausal women after inhalation of clary sage oil” View Source in a small study) in its ingredients, along with other scents like cinnamal (a constituent of cinnamon).

 The scent was just… so persistent.
 I put it on my feet at night, and I could still smell it the next morning.
 The scent was so overwhelming on my hands during my stress break tests that I ended up washing it off.
 (This can also help to minimize the chances of an allergic reaction from a product with a strong scent.)
 But if you really love a bold scent—and want real essential oils—this will be a good option for you.